In this article

 If you have a limited company, then income received as cash, should be logged and will attract corporation tax.

-If the company turnover is more than £85,000 a year, it will also have to charge VAT to customers and file VAT accounts to HMRC.
-Cash in hand payments are still subject to VAT tax.
+If the company turnover is more than £90,000 a year, it will also have to charge VAT to customers and file VAT accounts to HMRC.
+Cash-in-hand payments are still subject to VAT tax.

 Any payments you receive in cash should be properly reported to HMRC.
 If it’s your personal income, it must go on your self-assessment form.
 If the business is paid in cash, you must add it to your company tax return.